Couch-bit/Numerical-Integration/README.txt

 Bound Prerequisites:
 - Same as function but can't have variables;
+- Upper bound can't be less or equal to the lower bound.

 Consequences For inputing incorrect information:
 - if the variable is incorrect asks for it to be inputed again;
 - if the syntax is incorrect asks for the expression to be inputed again;
+- if bounds are incorrect asks for them to be inputed again;
 - if the upper bound is less or equal to the lower bound asks for it to be inputed again;
 - if the function couldn't be evaluated at a point calculations end and a prompt is displayed.